Syed Mohd Irfan: Early life and education

 Syed Mohd Irfan was born on 13 May 1966 in Gurma Markundi, a colony in Mirzapur district of Uttar Pradesh.
 He is the second eldest of six siblings, born to Syed Mohd Yamin and Nisar Bano.
 Irfan completed his high school education at Uttar Pradesh State Cement Corporation Ltd Uchchatar Madhyamik Vidyalaya in Gurma, Mirzapur and later moved to the University of Allahabad.
 He holds a master's degree in mass communication from Kurukshetra University.

 Career

 Early Career (1984–1993)

 While pursuing his graduation in 1984, Irfan was selected as an Exhibition Curator by the University of Allahabad's Centenary Celebration Council.
-He began his journalistic career as the Art Editor of the university's student journal, Samkalin Abhivyakti, in 1986.
-In 1989, he became the associate editor of the weekly journal Samkalin Janmat, published from Patna, Bihar.
-In 1993, he moved to Delhi when the journal shifted its publishing base there.
+He began his journalistic career in 1986 as the Art Editor of the university's student journal, Samkalin Abhivyakti.
+In 1989, he became the associate editor of the weekly journal Samkalin Janmat, published from Patna, Bihar, and in 1993, he moved to Delhi when the journal shifted its publishing base there.
 During this period, he also began working with All India Radio's FM division.